frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/bank-reconciliation.md

  <img class="screenshot" alt="Reconcile bank transactions" src="{{docs_base_url}}/assets/img/accounts/sample_bank_statement.png">
  Make sure you have at least the date, the debit/credit and the currency on every row of your bank statement.

-To Upload Your Bank Statement, go to:
+To upload your Bank Statement, go to:
 > Accounting > Bank Statement > Bank Statement Import

 or simply search for 'Bank Statement Import' in the awesomebar.